-This is a review of our 2015 Newmar Bay Star motorhome for full time use.
-We moved into our home on wheels in July 2015.
-We have been traveling around the United States towing a Jeep Wrangler Unlimited Sport.
+This is a review of the Newmar Bay Star motorhome for full time RVing.
+We moved into our small Class A gas RV in July 2015.
+Since then, we have been traveling around the United States towing a Jeep Wrangler Unlimited.
 When possible, we use it for dry camping with a portable 100 watt solar panel.
 Other times we have partial or full hookups at a campground.
-Hope you find this Newmar Bay Star review helpful.
-Good luck with your motorhome search!
+Hope you find this Newmar Bay Star review helpful and good luck with your RV research!

-Please note: We do not own the Bay Star Sport.
+Please note: this is NOT the Bay Star Sport.

 Newmar Bay Star Review

 This is a review of the 2015 Newmar Bay Star 2903 gas coach.
-To read more about our thought process, check Why We Bought a Newmar Bay Star.
-To provide a point of reference, below are some of the main features of the Bay Star.
+To read more about our thought process, check Why We Bought a Motorhome Under 30 Feet.
+To provide a point of reference, below are some of the main features of the Newmar Bay Star.
 Updates or additions we’ve made are under the Modifications section below.

 Engine: Ford F-53 chassis 22,000 pound capacity with 22.5” tires